Floresj4/cfn-ec2-processing/readme.md

 A Java batch processing project using Spring Batch.

-### batch-processor-data

-A data file to run through the batch processing project.
-This file will be pulled from AWS S3 when the EC2 instance initializes and starts the process.

 ## Dockerfile

 Dockerfile is used to create the lambda deployment archive.
 AWS Lambda runs on Linux and there are scenarios where a deployment created on a Windows machine will not run on Linux &ndash; pyopenssl and cryptography at least.